 - For a more realistic experience, play it with someone in a different office over Hangouts.

 Shadow a current Incident Commander for at least a full week shift.

 - Get alerted when they do, join in on the same calls.

 - Sit in on an active incident call, follow along with the chat, and follow along with what the Incident Commander is doing.

 - Do not actively participate in the call, keep your questions until the end.

-What's the difference between an IC in training, and an IC?
-(This isn't the set up to a joke).
+What's the difference between an IC in training and an IC?
+(This isn't a set up to a joke).
 Simple, an IC puts themselves on the schedules.

 Also, don't forget to announce yourself in the IC Slack channel, and get yourself added to our IC mailing list.

 Every incident is different (we're hopefully not repeating the same issue multiple times!), but there's a common process you can apply to each one.
 The language used in each step is discussed in more detail in the "Procedures and Lingo" section below.